epddeveloper/todo-list/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+frontend login and register components, add user model,user service, validation alerts

 To Do:
+- fix edition
+-chenge colors from scss files to color variables file
 - debug in ng lint
--add login i register component and in menu, add components to routing and to menu, add bootstrap -create backend
-- add validation in form
-- fix edition
+-create backend

 -exercise postman

 -write tests
 -learn ngrx
--chenge colors from scss files to color variables file